wiloon/blog/content/post/archive-0/2012-08-17-android-http-proxy.md

 ---

-    I’ve connected my Android phone to my Wifi network at work, but they use a proxy and I cannot use my browser without setting the proxy on my browser.
+    I've connected my Android phone to my Wifi network at work, but they use a proxy and I cannot use my browser without setting the proxy on my browser.
 Is there any way I can do this?